 Closets are also great little nooks that often get over looked.
 If you’re fortunate to have lots of closet space in your home, then consider converting the lower half of one of them into a built in dog crate.
 Closets are most often located in bedrooms, so it’s a great way allow your pup to sleep in the same room as you, without him or her taking up any floor or bed space.

 3. IN A BASE CABINET

 Base, or lower cabinets are ideal for built in dog crates because they are pretty much ready to use.
 You wouldn’t have to do much building or construction.
-Just change out or renovate the doors, finish and/or paint the inside, and poof you’ve got a built-in, ready-to-use dog crate.
+Just change out or renovate the doors, be sure to have the best framing nailer to finish and/or paint the inside, and poof you’ve got a built-in, ready-to-use dog crate.
 These are often ideal in kitchens and laundry rooms, where cabinets are prevalent.

 4. UNDER A LOFTED BED

 This is a little more of an unusual idea considering most homes probably don’t have built-in lofted beds, but nevertheless it’s something to consider.
 The space under the bed is usually useless, but if you get a lofted bed, all of sudden your floor, and storage, space doubles.
 Making it another prime location for a built in dog crate.
 This is another great option for allowing your dog to sleep in the same room as you while still giving them their own separate space.